 Whenever you have a new story idea, it’s important to make sure it doesn’t already exist.
-And if it does exist, that your idea is at least different enough to make it worth pursuing.
+And if it does, you at least know your idea is different enough to make it worth pursuing.

-You do this by Googling or searching Amazon for books that talk about a similar topic as yours.
-My opinion is that if I can’t search it, then it doesn’t matter enough to change my mind.
+You do this by Googling or searching Amazon for books about a similar topic as yours.
+If you can’t search for it, then it doesn’t matter enough to the market.
 (Meaning if a book does exist but you can’t find it, chances are your readers won’t be able to either, so you’re free to write about that topic!)